matus-chochlik/oglplus/README.rst

  - A library initializing the default rendering context (required) -- Currently the examples can be built if at least one of the following libraries is installed on the system: X11+GLX, `FreeGLUT`_, `GLFW`_, `SDL`_, `wxGL`_ or `Qt`_.
-   The build system detects the presence these libraries and configures compilation and linking of the examples accordingly.
+   The build system detects the presence of these libraries and configures compilation and linking of the examples accordingly.
    The library to be used can be explicitly specified with the ``--use-gl-header-lib`` option of the ``configure`` script (see below).